bevacqua/grunt-ec2/README.markdown

 ### NGINX_ENABLED

 Whether to install and use `nginx`.
-If installed, the Node application **must** listen on port `3000`.
+If installed, the Node application **must** listen on port `NGINX_PROXY_PORT`.
 Keep in mind that since we're going to use `pm2` to spin up a cluster, a single port won't be an issue anyways.

+### NGINX_PROXY_PORT

+This is the port where `nginx` will proxy requests to, when it won't handle them by itself.
+This is the same port you'll want to use to listen with your Node application.

 ### NGINX_SERVER_NAME